Introduction

 timeout | the amount of milliseconds after which an XMPP action (typically an IQ request) is considered timed out. | 5000 (five seconds) |

 adminAccountUsername | (optional) The account name of a pre-existing user that is allowed to create other users, per XEP-0133.
-If not provided, in-band registration (XEP-0077) will be used to provision accounts | - |
+See: “Provisioning Test Accounts” | - |

 adminAccountPassword | (optional) The password of the admin account | - |